-The Christa McAuliffe Space Education Center began as a classroom experiment by founder and creator, Victor Williamson.
+The Christa McAuliffe Space Center began as a classroom experiment by its founder, Victor Williamson.
 He transported his class through the power of imagination to the outer reaches of our solar system and beyond.
 With the goal to bring this to students beyond his own classroom, Mr. Williamson built up the program through various grants, donations, and volunteer work to a much larger scale.
-On November 8, 1990, the first Star Ship known as the Voyager was opened for its first school flight.
+On November 8, 1990, the first simulator known as the Voyager was opened.

 Since that time, the Space Center has been inspiring and influencing the lives of thousands of children in Utah, and beyond.
 The simulators create an immersive environment where students can envision themselves in roles involving leadership, engineering, science, and more while encountering curriculum based challenges.
 All while having an unforgettable and exciting time.